Elite-Personal-Chefs/epc-react-native/README.md

 ## Deploying new versions

+1. Install EAS CLI global on by running `npm install -g eas-cli`
+2. Log into EAS by running `eas login`
+3. To push an Over-The-Air (OTA)
-Updates can occur in 2 forms. **Minor** updates and **Major** updates.
+4. Updates can occur in 2 forms. **Minor** updates and **Major** updates.
 Minor updates, which will likely be the most common updates, can be updated

 ## Log in to the *App Store*